 PROGRAMS TARGETED AT SMALL AND MEDIUM ENTERPRISES

-The volume of the Bank’s loans granted to SMEs in 2015 amounted to RUB 78.1 bn.
+The volume of the Bank’s loans granted to SMEs in 2016 amounted to RUB 81.4 bn.

 The Bank remains an active participant in government programs for SME support.
-In particular, the Bank has entered into agreements with the St. Petersburg Small and Medium Enterprises Credit Support Fund and OJSC Credit Support Agency of the Leningrad Region.
-Such funds act as sureties for the borrower's obligations in cases where available liquid collateral is insufficient.
+In particular, the Bank signed agreements with the Small and Medium Enterprises Credit Support Fund Non-Profit Microcredit Company (St. Petersburg) and JSC Small and Medium Enterprises Support Agency, the Regional Microlender of the Leningrad Region.
+Such funds act as sureties for the borrower's obligations in cases where the available liquid collateral is insufficient.
 The surety processing procedure is fast and simple, with the relevant decision made within 3 business days after the Bank's application is submitted.
-During 2015, the volume of loans disbursed with one of these two funds acting as surety multiplied by 4.3 from RUB 121 mln to RUB 526 mln.
+In 2016, the volume of loans disbursed with one of these two funds acting as surety amounted to RUB 413 mln.

 TRADE FINANCE OPERATIONS

 Bank Saint Petersburg offers its customers a wide range of high-quality services related to documentary operations and international trade finance.
-The Bank continues to maintain and strengthen its positions in this market segment, supporting and expanding the list of its foreign contractor banks.
+The Bank continues to maintain and strengthen its positions in this market segment, by supporting and expanding the list of its foreign contractor banks.

 Geography of trade and structured finance arranged by the Bank